BEXIS2/Documents/Docs/Configuration.md

 >[!SETTING]
 >__Application Name__ (_Settings -> Application Settings -> General_)(_default: BEXIS2_)

 (Short) name of the BEXIS2 instance.
 The name is e.g., used in the breadcrumb or as prefix in emails sent via the system.
-Avoid special characters or to long names.
+Avoid special characters or too long names.

 ### Landing Page
 The landing page is the first page a user sees when opening the base URL of the BEXIS2 instance.
 There are three types of landing pages, which can be configured: